 Lilium ‘Casa Blanca’

 Lilium ‘Casa Blanca’ is a classic Oriental lily with fragrant, pure white flowers and dark red stamens.
-Flowers grow on tall stems from mid- to late summer.
+Flowers grow on tall stems up to 130cm, from mid- to late summer.

-Lilium ‘Belonica’ is an Oriental lily known as a rose lily, which bears fantastic fragrant, pollen-free double flowers in shades of pink.
+Lilium ‘Belonica’ is a hybrid Oriental lily known as a rose lily, which bears fantastic fragrant, pollen-free double flowers in shades of pink.
+Height up to 80cm.